The Last Broadcast is a 1998 horror film, directed and written by Stefan Avalos and Lance Weiler.

 - Don't Go in the Woods: Especially on the urging of an untraceable IRC message.

-- Downer Ending: Suerd's innocence is proven, but the real culprit of the Jersey Devil murders roams free still.
+- Downer Ending: It seems that Suerd's innocence is proven (though posthumously), but the real culprit of the Jersey Devil murders roams free still.

 - The Ending Changes Everything: It looks like the point of the Mockumentary is to prove Suerd's innocence, but really the real killer just couldn't take his perfect murders being put down as the work of a random psycho.